 Housing Costs & Availability

 Macon’s housing market is one of the most diverse in the US.
 Macon residents enjoy living downtown in historic homes and loft apartments; in established subdivisions as well as new communities with tree lined streets and sidewalks.
 Macon residents can also choose the peace and quiet of suburban living with spacious homes and acreage and lakefront property.
-USA Today ranked Macon’s housing as the third most affordable in the U.S. According to figures from the 2000 census, the median house value for Macon and Bibb County is $84,400, which is much less than the state median value, $112,200.
+USA Today ranked Macon’s housing as the third most affordable in the U.S. According to figures from the 2000 census, the median house value for Macon-Bibb County is $121,900, which is much less than the state median value, $160,200.

 Three major hospitals provide world class care with heart, cancer and transplant facilities and excellent healthcare options.
 The medical community in Macon numbers over 15,000.
 Bibb County has 37 doctors per 10,000, which is considerably higher than the state average of 19 per 10,000.
 Macon is home to the second largest hospital in Georgia serving 28 counties, Central Georgia’s only Level 1 Trauma Center and the region’s only dedicated Children’s Hospital.

-The City of Macon is filled with cultural and entertainment opportunities.
+The Macon-Bibb County is filled with cultural and entertainment opportunities.
 Macon is the home of over 10 museums, 5 tours, 7 annual festivals, and a multitude of events including the Macon Cherry Blossom Festival, Ocmulgee Indian Festival, Tubman Pan African Festival, Mid-Summer Macon, Arrowhead Indian Festival, Georgia State Fair, and many others.

-Georgia has a rich musical heritage, which is on display at the Georgia Music Hall of Fame located in downtown Macon.
-Also located in Macon’s Museum District is Georgia’s largest African American Museum, the Tubman African American Museum, the Georgia Children's Museum, and the Georgia Sports Hall of Fame.
+In addition to Capricorn Records, the list of musicians who have called Macon 'home' includes such notable performers as "Litte Richard" Penniman, Otis Redding, the Allman Brothers Band, Robert McDuffie and Jason Aldean.
+In Macon’s Museum District you'll find Georgia’s largest African American Museum, the Tubman African American Museum and the Georgia Sports Hall of Fame.
 The Museum of Arts & Sciences in an additional attraction offering visitors extraordinary exhibits and educational opportunities.

 Macon has two theater groups, the Macon Little Theatre and Theatre Macon.
 Three local colleges also offer regular season performances.
 The Macon Ballet and touring groups perform here regularly, with the Nutcracker of Middle Georgia each holiday season.
-The Macon Symphony Orchestra performs with local and national musicians.
+The Macon Symphony Orchestra and the Macon Pops perform with local and national musicians.

 Macon features a moderate climate year-round, with very little extreme.